One of the biggest challenges is investing for your children, grandchildren, nieces or nephews.

 I highly recommend them.

-The only issue with M1 Finance is the same with Robinhood.
-There is not option for a custodial account.
+The only issue is there is not option for a custodial account with the free version.

 Who Should Invest With Stockpile

-The bottom line is if your goal is to get your kids, grandkids or nieces or nephews investing, Stockpile is your best option.
+The bottom line is if your goal is to get your kids, grandkids or nieces or nephews investing, Stockpile is a good option.

-While larger brokers, like Schwab and Fidelity offer accounts for minors, you cannot purchase fractional shares.
+While larger brokers, like Schwab and Fidelity offer accounts for minors, it is more involved to open an account.